stackql/stackql-deploy/README.rst

 How stackql-deploy Works
 ------------------------

 **stackql-deploy** orchestrates cloud resource provisioning by parsing SQL-like definitions.
-It determines the necessity of creating or updating resources based on preflight checks, and ensures the creation and correct desired configuration through post-deployment verifications.
+It determines the necessity of creating or updating resources based on exists checks, and ensures the creation and correct desired configuration through post-deployment verifications.

 .. image:: https://stackql.io/img/blog/stackql-deploy.png
     :alt: "stackql-deploy"